 Soft, sponge-like, melt in your mouth tender and incredibly delicious, Hot Milk Cake couldn’t be easier to make!
 It is a wonderful, versatile cake that is delicious on its own with a sprinkle of powdered sugar or frosted with your fave buttercream like this Chocolate Meringue Buttercream!
-If you love this recipe, you will also love this Sour Cream Cake, Butter Cake and Cream Cheese Cake!
+If you love this recipe, you will also love this Pear Almond Polenta Cake, Texas Sheet Cake, Sour Cream Cake, Butter Cake and Cream Cheese Cake!

 Today, I’m sharing with you a delicious Hot Milk Cake.
 It is a wonderful vintage recipe that is absolutely irresistible in flavor and perfectly versatile!
 You can make this all year round and enjoy a simple yet delightful cake.